dev-kev-coder/EnterpriseUIDevelopment/README.md

 * `End-to-End` Un-Realistic:
     - Biggest test that is from the Users perspectiv.
 This is the ideal end goal of the feature that is being tested (i.e. Client => Server => Database) (tigerbeetle database does a good job at this by creating virtual enviroments that could mimic all possible variables)

+### Tests pass because they don't fail
+This is bad if there is a test that does not have any assertions at all.
+What would be a good heuristic is to have an expectation of an assertion (test framework dependent)